rahil627/mind-of-rathewolf/diff-test.md

+there was no difference between the linted xml (using xmllint) and original xml import, using the exitwp.py script

 in addition to front matter differneces,
 the jekyll-importer (via xml) might correctly add <br /> where needed
   - todo, test a few pages